BUGOVER-LLC/ssa/readme.md

 - vagrant up
 - :smirk: Have a good working day

-For HTTPS on Chrome && Firefox
+HTTPS on Chrome && Firefox
 -

 .
 Chrome